saeveritt/ppcoin/README.md

 Copyright (c) 2011-2013 PPCoin Developers

-What is Primecoin?
+What is BitcoinPrime?
 ------------------

-Primecoin is an experimental cryptocurrency that introduces the first scientific computing proof-of-work to cryptocurrency technology.
-Primecoin's proof-of-work is an innovative design based on searching for prime number chains, providing potential scientific value in addition to minting and security for the network.
-Similar to Bitcoin, Primecoin enables instant payments to anyone, anywhere in the world.
+BitcoinPrime is an experimental cryptocurrency that introduces the first scientific computing proof-of-work to cryptocurrency technology.
+BitcoinPrime's proof-of-work is an innovative design based on searching for prime number chains, providing potential scientific value in addition to minting and security for the network.
+Similar to Bitcoin, BitcoinPrime enables instant payments to anyone, anywhere in the world.
 It also uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Primecoin is also the name of the open source software which enables the use of this currency.
+BitcoinPrime is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Primecoin client sofware, see http://primecoin.org.
+For more information, as well as an immediately useable, binary version of the BitcoinPrime client sofware, see http://bitcoinprime.org.

 License
 -------

-Primecoin is released under conditional MIT license.
+BitcoinPrime is released under conditional MIT license.
 See  COPYING` for more information.

 Development process